-For help on general questions (e.g., housing, scholarships and the like), see the contact information for the Graduate School.
+For general questions (e.g., housing, scholarships and more), see the Graduate School of Arts and Sciences FAQ.

 Connected Institutes and Centers

 Brandeis is home to a wide array of Jewish Studies centers and institutes that provide programming, promote research and scholarship, and offer opportunities for involving students in their work.
-These include: The Cohen Center for Modern Jewish Studies, The Crown Center for Middle East Studies, The Feminist Sexual Ethics Project, Hornstein: The Jewish Community Leadership Program @ Brandeis, The Hadassah-Brandeis Institute, The National Center for Jewish Film, The Schusterman Center for Israel Studies, and The Tauber Institute for the Study of European Jewry.
+These include the Cohen Center for Modern Jewish Studies, the Crown Center for Middle East Studies, the Feminist Sexual Ethics Project, Hornstein: The Jewish Community Leadership Program @ Brandeis, the Hadassah-Brandeis Institute, the National Center for Jewish Film, The Schusterman Center for Israel Studies, and the Tauber Institute for the Study of European Jewry.